ResMem: Learn what you can and memorize the rest: Related work

 \subsection{Memorization for generalization: prior work}

-\paragraph{Memorization is sufficient for generalization.} Overparameterised neural models with many more parameters than training samples have the capacity to perfectly fit (or \emph{interpolate}) even random training labels~\citep{Zhang:2017}; i.e., they can drive the empirical loss $\hat{L}_\ell( f ) \to 0$ for \emph{any} training set.
+\paragraph{Memorization is compitable for generalization.} Overparameterized neural models with many more parameters than training samples have the capacity to perfectly fit (or \emph{interpolate}) even random training labels~\citep{Zhang:2017}; i.e., they can drive the empirical loss to zero for \emph{any} training set.
 At the same time, when trained on real-world datasets, increasing model complexity tends to \emph{improve} model performance~\citep{Neyshabur:2019, pmlr-v119-yang20j}; that is, the models do not simply memorize the training sample, but rather learn generalizable patterns.
+Several works have sought to understand the reasons behind this behaviour, both empirically~\citep{Arpit:2017} and theoretically~\citep{Bartlett:2017,Dziugaite:2017,Brutzkus:2018,Belkin:2018,Neyshabur:2019,Liang:2020,Montanari:2020,Bartlett:2020,Vapnik:2021,Wang:2021b, pmlr-v139-yang21a}.
+One recurring message from the theory is that memorization (in the form of interpolation) can be sufficient for generalization.